1975–76 Golden State Warriors season: Season standings

-Record vs. opponents

 Playoffs

-In the playoffs, the Warriors returned to the Western Conference Finals by beating the Detroit Pistons in 6 games.
+In the playoffs, the Warriors returned to the Western Conference finals by beating the Detroit Pistons in 6 games.
 In the Western Finals, the Warriors faced the Phoenix Suns.
 The Warriors had a 2 games to 1 lead.
 Game 4 went in overtime and the Warriors were unable to grab a 3–1 series lead.
 The Suns would rally to win the game 133–129.
 The Warriors would bounce back to take Game 5, but the Suns would win Games 6 & 7 to stun the defending Champions.